Documents Needed for Filing an I-751 Form With USCIS

 If any of your documents are in a foreign language, you must submit a word-for-word, full English translation along with them.

-Proving Good Faith Marriage
+Proving Good Faith Marriage to USCIS

 Showing USCIS that your (or your parent's) marriage is the real thing, and not just a sham to get a green card, is an important part of the application.
 USCIS is on the lookout for fraudulent marriages.
-That's the whole reason the conditional residency system was created in the first place.
+That's the whole reason the conditional residence system was created in the first place.

 USCIS recommends putting together a selection of the below documents, covering the two years since you were granted conditional residence: